The basics of a credit score

 How credit scores are used

 Credit scores were originally intended for informing decisions about extending credit to customers.
 Credit scores are used much more extensively now.
-Many lenders check credit reports on individuals applying for a credit card or loan.
+Many lenders check credit reports on individuals requesting a credit card or loan.
 Landlords, potential employers and insurers may run credit reports in order to inform their decisions.
 There is controversy over the use of credit scores to make decisions that do not deal directly with the issuing of credit or providing of financial services, but the practice is legal and widespread.

 What goes into a credit score